It appears Kate Hamill and I must politely agree to disagree on what a stage adaptation of a Jane Austen novel should entail.

-Which, of course, is a dry, drolly Austen-ish way of asking, “What’s up with that?”
+Which, of course, is a dry, Austen-ish way of asking, “What’s up with that?”

 OK.
 So let’s address some important considerations:

-First, the WaterTower production is indeed funny sometimes.
+Firs consideration: The WaterTower production is indeed funny at times.
 Schultz’ direction is inventive.
-Furniture pieces don’t just roll on, actors use them like skateboards or wheelchairs.
-The quick-change drag acts are delightfully cheap and cheesy ,and the re-configuration of the entire theater space is welcome (the set design is by Chelsea Warren) [see comments below].
-Austen’s wonderful wit does peep through occasionally in the dialogue, even though Schultz has a number of actors bark it out in Monty Python-shire accents.
-It seems almost inevitable the show would generate some laughs from the many absurdities being tossed at us.
-In fact, when the ‘Times’ reviewed the Hudson Valley debut of ‘Pride and Prejudice,’ it hailed the stage version as “madcap.”
+Furniture pieces don’t just roll on; actors use them like skateboards or wheelchairs.
+The quick-change drag acts are delightfully cheap and cheesy ,and the re-configuration of the entire theater space is welcome (the set design is by Chelsea Warren).
+Austen’s characteristic wit does peep through occasionally in the dialogue, even though Schultz has a number of actors bark it out in Monty Python-shire accents.

 Quick word association: Jane Austen – ‘madcap‘?

 If anything, the novelist’s writing has been faulted for the opposite – for being too discreet, too prim, too fiddly with the tell-tale details of class insecurity.
 Charlotte Brontë famously dismissed Austen for never leaving her well-trimmed garden for the larger, darker world outside.
 This has been the great accusation her advocates have long denied, that Austen was content to leave most of human life unobserved in order to play a few quiet rounds of ‘How to Win at Love and Estate Planning.’